cvlabbonn/tools_openni2/README.md

 - **rgb**: the rgb images captured by the camera
 - **rgbd**: a visualization of the depth and color registration

+These are the possible arguments you may pass to the program

+    Allowed options:

+      -h [ --help ]                help
+      -t [ --imgtype ] arg (=.png) image file type
+      -i [ --initial ] arg (=0)    Initial number of the frame -p [ --padding ] arg (=3)    Pad the number with 0 to a set amount of digits -b [ --binary ]              Save pcd files in binary mode

+Example:
+- start in frame 55, with a padding of 6, with images as .jpg and save pcd files in binary mode.

+    viewer -i 55 -p 6 -t .jpg -b

 Dependencies